inspec/inspec/docs/dev/filtertable-internals.md

 #### Behavior when no block is provided

 If you do not provide a block, you _must_ provide a `:field` option (though that does no appear to be enforced).
 The behavior is to define a method with the name provided, that has a conditional return type.
-The methodd body is defined in lines 258-266.
+The method body is defined in lines 258-266.

 If called without arguments, it returns an array of the values in the raw data for that column.
 ```